lapofan99/eliteredux/src/data/dex-strategy.md

     .tags = singles, defensive
     .comment = This Roselia moveset is designed to function as a defensive wall, capable of wearing down opposing Pokémon with entry hazards and Toxic Spikes while maintaining its own longevity.
 With its innate Poison Point, Roselia can be a reliable nuisance on the battlefield.
     }
+SPECIES_PERSIAN_ALOLAN
+{
+    name = Feeling Lucky?
+    item = Scope Lens
+    ability = Sniper
+    evs = 42, 0, 252, 0, 0, 216
+    nature = Timid
+    moves = Fake Out, Mud-Slap, Snarl, Parting Shot comment = Main job is to spam Mud-Slap to do a little trolling.
+You can replace Scope Lens with Bright Powder for a bit more of annoyance or continue believing in the power of critical hits and misses to win.
+4-5 critical hits should take care of most mons IF you're lucky enough to get there.

+If you're tired of it (a.k.a. if the enemy is faster than you), you can simply do cheap damage with Fake Out plus debuff with Parting Shot to take care of those reduction damage abilities/innates/items and help the team with a debuff.

+Snarl is there in case you need to deal a good chunk of damage and can't do a bet on a critical hit since there aren't many good options in that department.
+}